A-Talha/SpaceWanderers/README.md

     ```

 2. **Install dependencies**:
-   - Make sure you have OpenGL, GLEW, and GLUT/FreeGLUT installed on your system.
+   - Make sure you have OpenGL, GLEW, GLUT/FreeGLUT, SDL, and SDL_mixer installed on your system.

 3. **Build the game**:
     ```sh